Caverns of Sonora: Development

 The first quarter-mile of the cave was known to local ranch-hands by the early 1900s.
 It was known by the name Mayfield Cave, after the landowner, Stanley Mayfield.
 In 1955, Stanley gave permission to four cavers from Dallas, who discovered a further seven miles, including what are now considered the most scenic areas.

 Today, 2 mi of trail have been developed from the 7 mi of explored cave.
 A steel gate was installed on June 15, 1957, at the entrance to protect the cave from vandalism.
 The cave was then renamed "Secret Cave" to protect its location.

 In 1957, Jim Papadakis a member of the National Speleological Society, geologist and professional photographer fell in love with the cave.
 During Jim's many trips to the cave, he observed that the delicate cave formations were being destroyed by negligent explorers.
 Jim realized the only way to protect the "Secret Cave" would be to open it to the public as a showcase cave with guided tours.
 In February 1960, Jim negotiated a lease with Stanley Mayfield to develop the cave.
 The cave project began, which included a fenced access road, two miles of power line, a telephone line, a water-well was drilled and a small visitor center was built.
 Jim hired friend and caver, Jack Burch to help construct the trails and install electrical lighting which provided safe viewing for public tours.

-The closest town is Sonora and the name is so pretty Jim decided to name the cave, “Caverns of Sonora.”
+The cave is named after the nearby town of Sonora.
 The Cave was opened for public tours July 16, 1960.

 In 1961, Jim sold the Caverns of Sonora to nine Sonora investors.
 They formed a corporation with Stanley Mayfield at the head.
 In April 1963, the Texas House of Representatives gave the Caverns of Sonora a special citation.
 On December 1, 1965, the National Park Service included the Caverns in the National Register of Natural Landmarks.